Go to ...

 If you are not satisfied with the result regarding editorial material, you may want to contact the Australian Press Council.

-Local Media Pty Ltd, publisher of The Local Paper, is not a constituent body/member of the APC.
+Local Media Pty Ltd, publisher of The Local Paper, through its membership of the Local and Independent News Association, is a member of the APC.

-The Local Paper subscribes to the principles of the Australian Press Council.
+The Local Paper is bound by the Standards of Practice of the Australian Press Council.
 No fees are charged for using the Council’s complaints process.

 Complaints may relate to news reports, articles, editorials, letters, cartoons, images and other published material.
 The Council does not consider complaints about advertising material, except where the complaint is that the material is not clearly identifiable as advertising.